E-commerce

 Structured surveys | Trends, scores (NPS, CSAT), comparisons over time | Question wording, response fatigue |

-This step feeds your feedback loop: without stable categories, you will not be able to compare period N to period N+1.
+This step feeds your feedback loop: without stable categories, you won't be able to compare period N to period N+1.

 Thematic analysis: from text to themes

-For verbatims and open-ended comments, the most proven approach in user research is thematic analysis: you label segments of text with codes, then group the codes into themes when similar elements recur repeatedly.
-Nielsen Norman Group defines this approach as a systematic method for organizing rich qualitative data and surfacing meaningful themes.
+For verbatim quotes and open-ended comments, the most proven approach in user research is thematic analysis: you label text segments with codes, then group the codes into themes when similar elements recur repeatedly.
+The Nielsen Norman Group defines this approach as a systematic method for organizing rich qualitative data and bringing out meaningful themes.

 “Thematic analysis is a systematic method for breaking down and organizing rich qualitative data by labeling individual observations and quotes with appropriate codes, in order to facilitate the discovery of meaningful themes.”